coginterp/neurips2025/content/_index.md

 # Welcome!

-Welcome to the first workshop on **Interpreting Cognition in Deep Learning Models**.
-If accepted, the workshop would take place at [**NeurIPS 2025**](https://neurips.cc/Conferences/2025) in San Diego, USA on December 6 or 7, 2025.
+Welcome to the first workshop on **Interpreting Cognition in Deep Learning Models**, which will take place at [**NeurIPS 2025**](https://neurips.cc/Conferences/2025) in San Diego, USA on December 6 or 7, 2025.

-<span class="alert">Note: this workshop has been proposed for NeurIPS 2025 but is not yet accepted.
-Please revisit this website after July 5, 2025 for further updates.</span>

 ## About the workshop